Southwest Idaho has some of the most varied terrain on the planet. You name it, we’ve got it.

 When to go: Visit in June or July for balmy weather.
 Accessible June – November.

-Peace Creek, Melba
+Peace Creek, Near Cascade

 Here’s a hike that lives up to its name.
 Located deep in the Boise National Forest, this secluded hike meanders past creeks and majestic mountain views.
 In spring you’ll see meadows full of wild lupine and sticky geranium.
 In fall, you’ll be surrounded by dazzling fall colors.